 This reflection on Christmas was written by Doug Wolter, the Pastor of Children & Education at LaGrange Baptist Church.
 You can read more from Doug at his blog Life Together.
+Don’t miss our new guide if you are looking to sponsor a child as a family this Christmas.

 One of the things I try to teach my children is how to be a “giver” not a “taker.”
 I teach them this because I know how much I need to grow in this area.
 Christmas is a great time to capitalize on the issue of giving.
 And over the years, we’ve tried to do this in practical ways by baking Christmas cookies for others, gathering up old toys and clothes for Goodwill, and making and delivering Christmas baskets to needy families in our community.
 This is definitely a season of giving.
 But today I was reminded that perhaps Christmas is less about giving and more about receiving.